-This is the sixth day in our 31-Day Money Challenge.
+This is the sixth day of our 31-Day Money Challenge.
 Over 31 days we’ll publish 31 podcasts, each designed to help you move closer to financial freedom.
 Yesterday we interviewed YNAB-founder Jesse Mecham on the 4 rules of budgeting.
-In today’s podcast, we talk about the one-n-done way to save serious money..
+In today’s podcast, we talk about the one-n-done way to save serious money.

 How do these three approaches to saving money compare?